ocaml/dune/doc/tests.rst

 Writing and running tests
 *************************

-Jbuilder tries to streamline the testing story as much as possible, so that you can focus on the tests themselves and not bother with setting up with various test frameworks.
+Dune tries to streamline the testing story as much as possible, so that you can focus on the tests themselves and not bother with setting up with various test frameworks.

-In this section, we will explain the workflow to deal with tests in Jbuilder.
-In particular we will see how to run the testsuite of a project, how to describe your tests to Jbuilder and how to promote tests result as expectation.
+In this section, we will explain the workflow to deal with tests in dune.
+In particular we will see how to run the testsuite of a project, how to describe your tests to dune and how to promote tests result as expectation.

 We distinguish two kinds of tests: inline tests and custom